-Pokémon Go's first wave of new Pokémon are here, in the form of baby Pokémon like Togepi, Pichu, and even Magby, Elekid, Igglybuff, Smoochum and Cleffa, too.
+Pokémon Go's first wave of new Pokémon arrived in the December 2016 update in the form of baby Pokémon like Togepi, Pichu, and even Magby, Elekid, Igglybuff, Smoochum and Cleffa, too.

 There's also the question of those Pokémon's evolutions, Togepi's in particular, as it looks as though with enough Candy you can get yourself a Togetic, the first fully-grown Pokémon from the second generation!

 Below, we'll explain how to get the new baby Pokémon, along with everything else you need to know about them.

 How to get baby Pokémon Togepi, Pichu, Magby, Elekid, Igglybuff, Smoochum and Cleffa in Pokémon Go

 Firstly, it's worth knowing that the new Gen 2 baby Pokémon are only available via hatching eggs.
 We've a separate guide on egg-hatching and egg charts for more details on that, but the main takeaway here is that, if you want to catch these new Pokémon, you're going to need to get walking.

 Want more help with Pokémon Go?
 As well as our Pokémon Go tips, tricks and guides page, you can look up the Gen 2 Pokédex on how to catch the most recent creatures, using Special Items such as the Dragon Scale and other methods.
 The update also introduced changes to Eevee evolutions, Egg hatching distances, best Pokémon, moves and Buddy distances.
 Elsewhere, you can read about how Gyms, promo codes and the Pokémon Go Plus accessory works, and the many ways of earning experience with our XP chart.

 How to evolve Togepi, catch Togetic, and other information you should know about the new baby Pokémon